 - 1. Implements the Ordinance, analyzes and makes recommendations regarding the use, availability, and management of water resources. - 2.
-Processes water right applications, especially those with complex aspects, under the Ordinance and evaluates the accuracy and extent of the applicants request and for claimed and authorized water uses trains OE staff to do this work. - 3.
+Processes water right applications, especially those with complex aspects, under the Ordinance and evaluates the accuracy and extent of the applicants request and for claimed and authorized water uses trains OE

+- staff to do this work. - 3.
 Prepares advanced water use maps using Geographic Information System (GIS) and other mapping technology; - 4.
 Prepares scientific reports, technical reports, memorandums, and letters tailored to specific situations reflecting analysis of water use; - 5.
 Creates methods used to evaluate proposed and existing water uses; - 6.
 Reviews and researches scientific literature, technical literature, county records, historic water right documents, legal records, deeds, trust documents, articles of incorporation, and other information needed to resolve water use applications and issues trains OE staff to do this work; - 7.
 Participates in water right database administration and development. - 8.
 Consults with the Water Engineer, staff legal counsel, water right specialists, and other resource professionals to gain information needed to resolve technical and legal issues relating to proposed and existing water uses; - 9.
-Provides and helps develop information regarding policies, positions and viewpoints to stakeholders, Tribal, State, and local entities such as conservation districts, local planning boards, and student groups; - 10.
-Assists the OE with developing policies, forms, procedures, and work processes needed for start-up and implementation of the Ordinance trains OE staff to do this work: - 11.
-Provides OE reports and written products and technical review.
+Provides and helps develop information regarding policies, positions and viewpoints to stakeholders, Tribal, State, and local entities such as conservation districts, local planning boards, and student groups; - Assists the OE with developing policies, forms, procedures, and work processes needed for start-up and implementation of the Ordinance -trains OE staff to do this work; - 11.
+Provides OE reports and written products and technical review. - 12.
+Provides expert hydrology and hydrogeology reports and publications that are appropriate for professional and scientific publication in pier-reviewed journals and similar government venues; - 13.
+Provides expert hydrology and hydrogeology reports that may be used for litigation and advanced water use assessments; - 14.
+Provides independent and autonomous supervision of OE employees as assigned by the Water Engineer; - 15.
+Provides significant policy and technical product work toward the implementation of the Compact; - 16.
+Provides advanced and professional review and assessment of groundwater management area, other instream flow, new appropriation, change in use application, and other types of advanced water right applications; and - 17.
+Provides autonomous and sometimes longer duration services as the acting OE manager as directed by the Water Engineer.